anna099/hegel/self-consciousness/2-mastery-and-servitude.md

 in desire), but by *transforming* them.
 In the beginning, serving the master leads a slave to be a stranger to themselves.
 But through work, they imprint themselves upon the world, and thus eventually see themselves looking back.

+Crucially, the downfall of the master shows us the way in which the oppression of social relations cannot be abolished simply by negating an 'opponent'.
+We can take the dialectic of mastery and servitude as an allegory: if an individual seeks self-independence and freedom, they cannot find it simply by killing or enslaving their opponent, because their very *identity* is dependent upon their relation to this opponent (the slave *is* their servitude to the master, the master *is* their authority over the slave).
+As Wendy Brown writes in *States of Injury*:

+> Ideals of freedom ordinarily emerge to vanquish their imagined immediate
+> enemies, but in this move they frequently recycle and reinstate rather than
+> transform the terms of domination that generated them.
+Consider exploited
+> workers who dream of a world in which work has been abolished, blacks who
+> imagine a world without whites, feminists who conjure a world either without
+> men or without sex, or teenagers who fantasize a world without parents.
+Such
+> images of freedom perform mirror reversals of suffering without transforming
+> the *organization of the activity through which the suffering is produced* and
+> without addressing the *subject constitution that domination effects*, that
+> is, the constitution of the social categories, "workers", "blacks", "women",
+> or "teenagers".[^52]